PasseckerLab/Neurokraken-book/_sources/examples.md

 - a list of datapoints to be prompted upon execution, including subject options
 - a UI (`launch.py`) with a control for the task's shown color

-You can learn more about imported mode in the [modes](modes) chapter.
+You can learn more about runner mode in the [modes](modes) chapter.

 > <span>config.py</span> <!-- span to avoid auto-formatting into a hyperlink -->